bthate/botlib/docs/index.rst

  $ sudo apt install python3-feedparser
  $

-adding rss to mods= will load the rss module and start it's poller.
+Adding rss to mods= will load the rss module and start it's poller.

 ::

  $ bot mods=rss

-to add an url use the rss command with an url:
+To add an url use the rss command with an url:

 ::

  $ bcmd rss https://github.com/bthate/botlib/commits/master.atom
  ok 1

-run the rss command to see what urls are registered:
+Run the rss command to see what urls are registered:

 ::

  $ bcmd fnd rss
  0 https://github.com/bthate/botlib/commits/master.atom

-the ftc (fetch) command can be used to poll the added feeds:
+The ftc (fetch) command can be used to poll the added feeds:

 ::